devopsacademyau/academy/classes/03class/exercises/c03-docker05/zarajoy/README.md

 - A brief explanation of what happened when you executed the comands to run the containers:
 ```

-1. log in to docker hub (private repo - whoops) docker login --username
+1. I did not check local if the image existed as we made sure it did not in c03-docker04.
+Normally a check over local images would be done first.
-2. pull the containers from docker hub to be local docker pull reponame:tagname
+2. Pull the containers from docker hub to local.  $docker pull reponame:tagname.
+If  the image exists on the hub it will be downloaded.
-3. RUN the images as per c03-docker02 (this time used volume instead of mount https://docs.docker.com/storage/bind-mounts/ ) docker run ...
+3. Create and RUN the images (as per c03-docker02 in this instance)
-4. check the continers and images list. (docker ps and docker image ls)
+4. PVT - check the continers and images list. (docker ps and docker image ls).
+In this case i also checked the images returned as expected using $curl.
-5. check they work. curl :)

 ```

 - Command to list all images on your local as well as its output: